TehShrike/noddity/default-content/index.md

 This is a side effect of wanting to be able to deploy new content on generic HTTP servers without any build step.

-I can't deploy a blog without an RSS feed, though, so I [made a service](https://github.com/TehShrike/rssaas) to serve up feeds for any blog using the Noddity backend (that directory full of markdown files).
+I won't deploy my blog without an RSS feed, though, so I [made a service](https://github.com/TehShrike/rssaas) to serve up feeds for any blog using the Noddity backend (that directory full of markdown files).

 My goal is to have one of those RSS servers running, and have all of my content sites that need an RSS feed point people to that single server to get their feeds.